 Hamilton is a very small city located in the state of Georgia.
-With a population of 1,056 people and just one neighborhood, Hamilton is the 325th largest community in Georgia.
-Much of the housing stock in Hamilton was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Hamilton economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+With a population of 1,158 people and just one neighborhood, Hamilton is the 325th largest community in Georgia.
+Hamilton has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Hamilton, where the median household income is $42,109.

 Real Estate Prices